Cupressus sempervirens: Uses

 The vast majority of the trees in cultivation are selected cultivars with a fastigiate crown, with erect branches forming a narrow to very narrow crown often less than a tenth as wide as the tree is tall.
 The dark green "exclamation mark" shape of these trees is a highly characteristic signature of Mediterranean landscapes.

+A 2009 investigation discovered two new species of fungi on the tree, including Phaeobotryon cupressi.

 Fire resistance

 Unlike many Cupressus species, C. sempervirens has low resin content, and does not readily catch or spread fire.
 In July 2012, a forest fire lasting five days burned 20,000 hectares of forest in the Valencian village of Andilla.
 However, a group of 946 cypress trees about 22 years old was virtually unharmed, with only 12 cypresses being burnt.
 The Andilla cypresses had been planted by the CypFire European project to study various aspects of the cypresses, including fire resistance.
 This is leading to considerable interest in its use in creating firebreaks in areas prone to wildfire.